AdilZouitine/paper_notes/reinforcement_learning/Mastering-the-game-of-Go-without-human-knowledge.md

 - AlphaGo Zero differs from AlphaGo Fan/Lee :

 	- Train by self-play reinforcement learning
-	- Only use black and with stone from the board as input features
+	- Only use black and whithe stone from the board as input features
 	- Use single neural network with **2 head** (Policy head and Value Head)

 	- In each state MCTS is **guided** by neural network.